Who is Monté Morris?

 His skills were hard to ignore when he gave exceptional performances against high schoolers while he was merely a seventh-grader.
 It didn’t take long for his coaches and his mother to realize they might be raising a future star.

-His opponents were much faster and stronger than him, so he had to find different ways to protect the ball.
+His opponents were much faster and more robust than him, so he had to find different ways to protect the ball.
 Being the little genius he was, he quickly learned what passes not to make by watching his opponents shoot the gaps and steal the ball.
 These experiences stayed with him.

 Monté Morris career